umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Using-Interfaces.md

 # Using Interfaces

-When using compositions, Models Builder generates an interface for the composed model, which enables us to not have to switch back to using `GetPropertyValue()` for the composited properties.
+When using compositions, Models Builder generates an interface for the composed model, which enables us to not have to switch back to using `GetPropertyValue()` for the composed properties.

 A common use-case for this is if you have a separate composition for the "SEO properties" `Page Title` and `Page Description`.